master-q/masterq-docs/presentations/20170805_osc_kyoto_verifast/20170527_osc_nagoya_verifast.md

 * VeriFast is easy to setup and use.
 * VeriFast has own graphical IDE.
 * VeriFast safely uses pointers.
-* VeriFast finds violation of RTOS system state.
+* VeriFast finds violation of RTOS system state.2

 # For more information